 A Note on International Sources for the Standards

-In the course of developing the Standards, the writing team consulted numerous international models, including those from Ireland, Finland, New Zealand, Australia (by state), Canada (by province), Singapore, the United Kingdom, and others.
+In the course of developing the Common Core State Standards, the writing team consulted numerous international models, including those from Ireland, Finland, New Zealand, Australia (by state), Canada (by province), Singapore, the United Kingdom, and others.
 Several patterns emerging from international standards efforts influenced the design and content of the Standards:

 (1) Other nations pay equal attention to what students read and how they read.
 Many countries set standards for student reading by providing a reading list.
 The United Kingdom has standards for the “range and content” of student reading.
 While lacking the mandate to set particular reading requirements, the Standards nonetheless follow the spirit of international models by setting explicit expectations for the range, quality, and complexity of what students read along with more conventional standards describing how well students must be able to read.